lesander/amongus-impostor-detector/README.md

 <img src="cover.png" width=750>

 ## How it works
 Among Us uses plaintext UDP communication and sends all game details to every game client.
 The used networking library is [a fork of Hazel Networking](https://github.com/willardf/Hazel-Networking).
-There's also an issue with trust in this networking design, since a game client doesn't or cannot verify if a packet actually originates from the player it says it originates from, but that's out of the scope of this detector.
+Among Us game clients also do not or cannot verify if a packet actually originates from the player it says it originates from, but that's out of the scope of this detector.

 This method of networking is insecure by design since a player can control his or her own environment and network.
 Just because the Among Us client chooses not to display certain information does not mean that we can't access it.

+This script was written mainly to familiarize myself with Among Us' networking protocol and out of curiosity.
+Can't blame the developers for these security holes really, this game has gotten way out of hand in terms of popularity for just 1-3 developers.
+Among Us 2 will likely have better networking security in place to prevent this type of network snooping.
+The current version of Among Us already implements some form of anti-cheat detection to prevent common hacks from ruining the game.

 This detector script parses application packets created by [Cybershard's wireshark lua plugin](https://github.com/cybershard/wireshark-amongus) to find the UpdateGameData (RPC=30) packet that is broadcasted at the start of every game containing, among other things, who the impostor(s) of the match will be.